ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/sphinx-in-your-project.rst

 Creating the ``.rst`` to the code files
 ---------------------------------------

-.. warning:: This section is currently in development

 So, you have made the effort to add docstings to your code and you've set up Sphinx to build the documentation, but now, how do you connect this things together?

-To do this, Sphinx provides a command to automatically create the reStructuredText files from the documentation inside your code:
+To do this, Sphinx needs to import successfully the files with your code.
+For this purpose, Sphinx provides a command to automatically create the reStructuredText files for every file in your code:

 .. code-block:: bash